 Pros

-• +Four-way stretch for secure fit under helmets and hoods
+• +Four-way stretch with seamless construction fits comfortably under helmets and hoods

 Cons